parsampsh/adminx/doc/00_general_configuration.md

 });
 ```

-This method gets a `Closure` and runs that and passes the current user as an argument to that(you can don't set the argument and that is optional), then if return value of function is `true`, means access is allowed for that user.
+This method gets a `Closure` and runs that and passes the current user as an argument to that(you can don't set the argument and that is optional), then if return value of the function is `true`, means access is allowed for that user.

 By default, if you don't set this middleware, default value is `true`.